christianzabala/christianzabala.github.io/_posts/2020-03-24-How-I-got-invited-for-a-final-interview-for-the-Network-Development-Engineer-position-on-AWS-Sydney?.md

       * [Dan Croitor'Youtube'](https://www.youtube.com/channel/UCw0uQHve23oMWgQcTTpgQsQ) - I have watched his videos for preparing for the Amazon's Leadership Principles and other behavioral questions.

-      * Cisco and Juniper Documentation - If you are done watching traning videos, read the topic you have learned so your mind will really understand or build the concept you have studied and not just put it on your short-term memory.
+      * Cisco and Juniper Documentation - If you are done watching training videos, read the topic you have learned so your mind will really understand or build the concept you have studied and not just put it on your short-term memory.

       *  [The Broadcast Storm](https://open.spotify.com/show/17USQEYa2UL1OoQ9qIeHAf) on spotify which is the podcasts of  Kevin Wallace is also very helpful for me since I was able to hear the different educational podcast during my commute and while I’m walking going to the office or home.
 I can’t remember how many times I have played his podcast about OSPF and BGP.